-Shundraw is situated in beautiful St John’s in the Vale, a small valley between Keswick, Threlkeld and Thirlmere.
+Beautiful St John’s in the Vale is a small valley between Keswick, Threlkeld and Thirlmere.
 High Rigg is a sleeping giant in the valley, being small in stature but huge in footprint.
 On one side of the valley the huge smooth sides of the Helvellyn range dominate the scene, to the south, the wooded slopes on the side of the Thirlmere reservoir.

 High Rigg holds its own amidst the dramatic scene.
 Only 357m at the highest point, the wide craggy fell has formidable craggy and steep sides meaning you can only climb it by one or two breaches in the rock.
 It has fantastic airy views that belie its diminutive stature.

 A circular walk in St John's in the Vale will reveal the true and charming character of this valley.
 This particular walk goes along the river, through the wood, across the craggy tops, by the pretty church and past a charming tearoom.

 Find parking by the church.
 A road sign indicates that the road is not suitable for cars but this is beyond the parking so you don’t need to worry.
 As this is a circular walk, you can choose to go clockwise or anticlockwise.
 I will detail my preferred route as this means the tearoom is near the end of the walk rather than the start.

 A fingerpost will direct you over the gate to Tewet Tarn, the first scenic stop on the walk.
 There is a practically perfect view to Blencathra from here and often a herd of cows can be found lolling around to make things really photogenic.

 A grassy path appears uphill towards Low Rigg.
 Look out for the fell ponies here.
 The path goes over the shoulder of Low Rigg, so to climb the craggy top you need to leave the path, taking no more than five minutes.
 From the top of Low Rigg, you will be able to see St John’s Church to the south, which is the next point in the walk.